87andrewh/WeirdAntiCheatIdeas/README.md

 ### Prevention:
 - Occlusion culling / fog of war
-- Give up fighitng client-side code protection?
+- Give up fighting client-side code protection?
   - What can you do against hardware access?
   - How skilled are cheat developers?
-- Increasing cheater cost of rentry, higher level for comp, price tag, 2FA
+- Increasing cheater cost of reentry, higher level for comp, price tag, 2FA
   - Sandbox highly skilled new accounts, or accounts with recently changed passwords or IP, or are behind a VPN
   - Stricter identification requirements for top ~1% ranks
 - Foliage that matches pixel bot color.